Looking to get tested? See the At Home HPV Test Kit

 - Later signs: growth(s) or sore(s) on the penis – typically, these sores are painless, but may be painful and bleed

 - Persistent sore throat or ear pain

 - Weight loss

 - Voice changes that last more than 2 weeks

 Currently, there is no HPV test recommended for men.
 If you are experiencing an outbreak of genital warts this may be caused by another STD.
 Having genital warts may sound like a death sentence or be hard to cope with, but they are not a threat to your health.
 People who have genital warts still lead normal, healthy lives.

-Because genital warts are easily passed on to sex partners, you should be getting screen regularly.
-MyLab Box offers discreet, at-home STD kits.
+Because genital warts are easily passed on to sex partners, you should be getting screened regularly. myLAB Box offers a variety of discreet, at-home STD test kits.